srilaxmi23670/srilaxmi23670/README.md

 - 👋 Hi, I’m @srilaxmi23670
 - 👀 I’m interested in programming
 - 🌱 I’m currently pursuing 4th year in Electronics and communication Engineering
-- 💞️ I’m looking to collaborate on some major project involving machine learning and Artificial Intelligence
+- 💞️ I’m looking to collaborate on some major project involving machine learning and Artificial Intelligence applications.
 - 📫 Reach me at sunnynancharla@gmail.com

 <!---